CipherStrike-code/BSC-in-ICT-SUSS-/Year 1 Sem 1/ICT246 Operating System/1. Introduction to Operating Systems and Virtualisation/Chapter 1: Overview of Operating Systems.md

 - Multiprogramming

 ### Uniprogramming
-Uniprogramming means that only a single taks or program is in the memory at any particular time.
+Uniprogramming means that only a single task or program is in the memory at any particular time.
 This more common in initial computers.

 **Characteristic**
 1. Less main memory is needed as only one program sits in main memory at any time.